yitznewton/2048/README.md

 ### Manual console tests (for I/O)

+This will allow you to test keystrokes:

 ```shell
 php tests/manual_io/console_input.php
 ```

-This will allow you to test keystrokes.
+This will allow you to test the rendered output on the console:

 ```shell
 php tests/manual_io/console_output.php
 ```

-This will allow you to test the rendered output on the console.